 - Polk County public and private school options

-Auburndale is not trying to be Orlando.
-It is not trying to be Lakeland.
-It is its own city with its own pace, and for the right buyer, that is exactly the point.
+Auburndale isn't trying to be Orlando.
+It isn't trying to be Lakeland.
+It's its own city with its own pace, and for the right buyer, that's exactly the point.

 Auburndale Location and Polk County